werx/werx.github.io/index.md

 ---
-layout: home
+layout: packages
 title: About
 tab: about
 ---

 # The Werx Project for PHP

-What is the Werx Project?
+## Overview

-It is a "glue" project created by [Josh Moody](http://www.joshmoody.com) to bring together the components you need to build an application without all the overhead and learning curve associated with the big PHP frameworks.
+The Werx project is not a framework.
+It is a "glue" project created by [Josh Moody](http://www.joshmoody.com) to bring together the components you need to build a PHP application without all the overhead and learning curve associated with the big PHP frameworks.

-The Werx Project is *NOT* a framework.

 I appreciate the hard work that has gone into creating these amazing PHP frameworks.
 I just think full stack frameworks are overkill for many developers working on small-ish projects.